geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

 [docs](https://sourceforge.net/projects/geoserver/files/GeoServer/3.0.0/geoserver-3.0.0-htmldoc.zip/download) and
 [extensions](https://sourceforge.net/projects/geoserver/files/GeoServer/3.0.0/extensions/).

-This is a stable release of GeoServer recommended for production use.
+This is a stable release of GeoServer 3.0.x series.
 GeoServer 3.0.0 is made in conjunction with GeoTools 35.0, and GeoWebCache 2.0.0.

 Thanks to Jody Garnett (GeoCat), and Peter Smythe (AfriGIS) for making this release.